cascadiajs/cascadiajs/README.md

 `PUPPETEER_EXPERIMENTAL_CHROMIUM_MAC_ARM=true npm i puppeteer -g`

+Then link it so that you can run the script

+`npm link puppeteer`

 ## Making contributions

 If you would like to make a contribution, please fork this repo and send us a pull request.